 Dr. Jan Owens-Lane is a licensed Clinical Psychologist in the State of Connecticut and District of Columbia (D.C.).
 Dr. Owens-Lane has over twenty-five years of varied experience in the field that cover a wide spectrum of treatment in private and group practices, work in community organizations, churches, academic and rehabilitation settings.
 The academic involvement includes Adjunct Professor at Southern CT State University Graduate School of Social Work and Adjunct Professor of Psychology for six years at Quinnipiac University in Hamden, Connecticut.
 She maintained a private practice for over twenty years in Hamden until 9/2020.
 Her specialties include treatment of anxiety disorders, stress/job stress, adjustment disorders, transition issues, obsessive compulsive disorder and disabilities/health issues with a cognitive behavioral approach.

-Her professional and community affiliations include member of the American Psychological Association, the Connecticut Psychological Association, CPA Representative and Appointee for the Ethnic Diversity Initiative to the APA Four times.
+Her professional and community affiliations include member of the American Psychological Association, the Connecticut Psychological Association, CPA Representative and Appointee for the Ethnic Diversity Initiative to APA Four times.
 As a result of this national diversity initiative, Dr. Owens-Lane founded the Ethnic Diversity Task Force (EDTF) of CPA and won the first diversity award from the American Psychological Association.
 She is former Chair of EDTF with mental health presentations to barbers and hair stylists.
-Also, she is a member of the National Register of Health Service Providers in Psychology and served on boards in her professional organizations and community.
+Also, she is a long-standing member of the National Register of Health Service Providers in Psychology and served on boards in her professional organizations and community.
 Dr. Owens-Lane was appointed in 2005-2009 by the Governor of CT to serve on the Department of Mental Health & Addiction Services Board.
 While she recently relocated to Silver Spring, Maryland, however Dr. Owens-Lane remains active with CPA and serves on the CPA Educational Foundation Board.